opf/openproject/docs/glossary/README.md

 ### Authentication

-In Openproject, authentication is an important element to guarantee a data protected usage.
+In OpenProject, authentication is an important element to guarantee a data protected usage.
 To adapt these authentication settings, navigate to your user name and select -> Administration -> Authentication.
 At OpenProject, we use *OAuth 2.0* as this is the definitive industry standard for online authorization.

 **More information on authentication in OpenProject**